 The school offers lessons at multiple locations throughout the Portland metro area.
-Current locations include: First United Methodist Church, downtown (adult classes); The International School, downtown (children’s classes); Catlin Gabel School, five miles west of downtown (children’s classes); Zimmerman Community Center, NW Portland (preschool & playgroup); and coming this fall, a new location in Hillsboro will offer both children’s and adult classes.
+Current locations include: First United Methodist Church, downtown (adult classes); Catlin Gabel School, five miles west of downtown (children’s classes); and Friendly House in the Pearl, NW Portland (preschool, playgroup, and children’s classes).

-Tuition is $13 an hour for language classes and $10 an hour for preschool.
-An annual fee of $150 per individual or $200 per family covers the cost of project materials, books, cooking & art supplies, administrative costs, insurance, etc. Discounts are available; families receive a 30% after the first full paid tuition and any students may receive a 5% tuition discount for prepayment of the full year’s tuition.
+Tuition is $13 an hour for language classes and $11 an hour for preschool.
+For children, there is an annual fee of $150 per individual or $200 per family covers the cost of project materials, books, cooking & art supplies, administrative costs, insurance, etc. For individual adults, the annual fee is $75 or $25 a semester.
+For adults registering as a family, the annual fee is $175.
+Discounts are available: families receive a 30% discount after the first full paid tuition for language classes, a 10% tuition discount for preschool, and any student may receive a 5% tuition discount for prepayment of the full year’s tuition.

 Yes, the school provides one complimentary class to allow students/parents to meet the teacher and observe a class.

 Placement tests are given to adults with prior language experience.
 Contact the administrator at firstname.lastname@example.org and a test will be sent to you.

 A 4:1 student – teacher ratio is maintained in preschool classes (ages 3 to 5 years); a 6:1 student – teacher ratio is maintained in the other children’s classes (ages 6 to 12 years).
 The school brings in an assistant when enrollment exceeds those numbers.
 Adult classes typically average between five to seven students to one teacher.
 There is a 12:1 ratio for adult classes.

 There are many advantages to taking classes at Scuola Italiana di Portland.